ggramaize/rlm_aprsis/README.md

 # rlm_aprsis
-Freeradius python module for dynamic APRS-IS Passcode generation
+Freeradius module for dynamic APRS-IS Passcode generation

-This python module has been built to enable dynamic APRS-IS passcode generation on freeradius 3.0.11 (and higher).
+This module has been built to enable dynamic APRS-IS passcode generation on freeradius 3.0.11 (and higher).

 It's used to build a Wi-Fi network architecture similar to [Eduroam](https://www.eduroam.org), for ham radio operators, leveraging the existing APRS-IS passcode authentication.

+##Installing using rlm_python

-To use `rlm_aprsis`, copy `aprsis.py` in `/etc/freeradius/3.0/mods-config/python`, and edit `/etc/freeradius/3.0/mods-available/python` as follow:
+To use `rlm_aprsis` with the `rlm_python` module, copy `aprsis.py` in `/etc/freeradius/3.0/mods-config/python`, and edit `/etc/freeradius/3.0/mods-available/python` as follow:

 ```
 python {